FHantke/brave-browser-wiki/Home.md

 'obj/components/strings/components_chromium_strings_grit.inputdeps.stamp', missing and no known rule to make it
 ```

-Note: When using npm to build, specify the following command `npm run build -- Release --debug_build=true --official_build=false`

 You may also want to try [[using sccache|Using sccache]].

 ## Run Brave